StPaulStylee/100DaysOfCode/README.md

 Dove deaper into the intracracies of TypeScript via my Angular learning resource.
 ### Thoughts:
 Yeah, I know that there is a 6 day gap between the 8th and 14th...
 But I got sick with something fierce and have been out of commission until today...
 So in my mind, this is day 67, not 72.

+# Day 68, February 15th, 2018
+### What I did:
+I completed reading the chapter on TypeScript.
+### Thoughts:
+Damn, that was way longer than I realized, I was hoping to be back into Angular tonight.
+That all good though...
+Reading the chapter was a good refresher in ES6 and cool because TypeScript has a lot of similarties to Java, which lowers my barriers to entry.
+Excited to get back into Angular components tomorrow!